roworu/nvidia-fedora-secureboot/README.md

 # Fedora <img src="https://github.com/roworu/nvidia-fedora-secureboot/assets/36964755/2337478d-d34d-43df-9e8b-15c8edc2ff5c" width="20"> + Nvidia <img src="https://github.com/roworu/nvidia-fedora-secureboot/assets/36964755/118ae093-5c31-4aef-9c24-c58edc522630" width="20"> + Secureboot <img src="https://github.com/roworu/nvidia-fedora-secureboot/assets/36964755/0d7e652b-8ae4-485c-8098-a6b024308c7b" width="20">

 This is a short instruction I mostly wrote for myself.
-Here is presented a quide on how to install **latest** Nvidia drivers for Fedora desktop.
+Here is presented a guide on how to install **latest** Nvidia drivers for Fedora desktop.
 I don't know if it will also work for "Silverblue" edition, you probably need to check full instruction from official rpmfusion sources, as this instruction mostly based on it:

 https://rpmfusion.org/Howto/NVIDIA \